markstock/idealplace/README.md

 ## Build and run

-Should be as easy as
+Should be as easy as:

 	make
 	./idealplace

 The program will run and output a 3600x1800 pixel 16-bit greyscale PNG of the Earth, with lighter colors representing areas which match the given preferences.

+On OSX, first install Homebrew, then install the two dependencies:

+	brew install libpng pkg-config
+	make
+	./idealplace

 ## Options